-Exploring Google Hacking Techniques
+Top 20 Google Hacking Techniques

 Some time ago we wrote an interesting post about the OSINT concept and its importance in the security researching world, showing how easy it is to get information from publicly available sources on the Internet.
-Last week one of our developers shared an interesting link he found — one that was exposing many supposedly “private” resources from different websites.

 Top 10 Common Network Security Threats Explained